eske4/RunningRouteGeneratorClient/README.md

    - After downloading, extract the contents to your desired location on your computer.

 4. **Update API Domain in Unity:**
-   - In the `Assets/Scripts/RequestSystem/` directory, open the `Requests.cs` file located at [Assets/Scripts/RequestSystem/Requests.cs].
+   - Inside the projects `Assets/Scripts/RequestSystem/` directory, open the `Requests.cs` file located at [Assets/Scripts/RequestSystem/Requests.cs].
    - Update the API domain, replacing "insert-your-domain" with your API domain.
 Modify line 15:
       ```csharp
       public static string BaseApiUrl { get; private set; } = "insert-your-domain";